MSB104 Econometrics

 Examination support material

-All available aids allowed.
+All study aids allowed.
 The students shall adhere to normal scientific citation practice, and portfolio documents will be checked for plagiarism.
+The use of AI in solving the tasks must be documented.

 More about examination support material